 1 member

-Looking for Star Citizen referral codes?
-Use valid referral code STAR-FSRJ-5N7Z during account creation, or add it within 24 hours after, to receive the current 50,000 UEC bonus for eligible new accounts.
-Clear signup timing, code guidance, and smarter new-player decisions.
+New to Star Citizen?
+Use valid referral code STAR-FSRJ-5N7Z before account creation to receive the current 50,000 UEC bonus for eligible new accounts.
+Clear referral code guidance for new players, new pilots, signup timing, and smarter starts in the Verse.

-Use valid referral code STAR-FSRJ-5N7Z during account creation.
-If you missed it, add it within 24 hours after account creation.
+Use valid referral code STAR-FSRJ-5N7Z before account creation.

 Receive the current 50,000 UEC bonus for eligible new accounts.

-Most Star Citizen code searches are really referral code searches for new-account signup.
+Most Star Citizen code searches are really referral code searches before signup.

 ——-

 Players searching for Star Citizen referral codes are usually not looking for abstract terminology.
-They are trying to answer a practical signup question: which code matters, when should it be used, where does it go, and what happens if the right code is missed during account creation?
+They are trying to answer a practical signup question: which code matters, when should it be used, and what happens if the right code is missed before account creation is completed?

 That is the core purpose of this page.
 It exists to clarify what players actually mean when they search for Star Citizen codes, to explain why the relevant code for eligible new accounts is the referral code, and to connect valid referral code STAR-FSRJ-5N7Z directly to the signup stage where it has practical value.

-Most Star Citizen code searches are really searches for the valid referral code used for new-account signup.
+Most Star Citizen code searches are really searches for the valid referral code used before account creation.

-The relevant code for eligible new accounts is the referral code used during signup or added within the short post-creation grace period.
+The relevant code for eligible new accounts is the referral code entered during signup.

 Code clarity matters because code timing matters.